DCAN-Labs/automated-subset-analysis/src/README.md

 - `make_average_matrix.py` takes groups of matrices and makes one average matrix for each group.
 Those average matrices can then be used for the `--group-1-avg-file` and `--group-2-avg-file` arguments of `automated_subset_analysis.py`.
 It can also make variance matrices with the `--calculate variance` argument.
 - `make_average_and_subsets.py` runs `make_average_matrix.py` to get average matrices, and then immediately afterwards runs `automated_subset_analysis.py` using those average matrices.
 - `asa_submitter.py` runs many instances of `automated_subset_analysis.py` in parallel to speed up its data processing.
+- `pairwise_correlator.py` compares 2 groups of `.nii` files, where both groups have the exact same subjects, and outputs the within-subject correlations broken down by each demographic variable in a bar plot and in a box plot.
 - `conan_tools.py` does nothing, but it contains all of the functionality used by multiple scripts in this repository.

 ## Purpose